yoshoku/numo-liblinear/README.md

 # Numo::Liblinear

 Numo::Liblinear is a Ruby gem binding to the [LIBLINEAR](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) library.
-LIBLINEAR is one of the famous libraries that implemented large-scale regularized linear classification and regression.
+LIBLINEAR is one of the famous libraries for large-scale regularized linear classification and regression.
 Numo::Liblinear makes to use the LIBLINEAR functions with dataset represented by [Numo::NArray](https://github.com/ruby-numo/numo-narray).